By Myanmar specialist Alex

 Trekking to visit remote hill tribes

-Walking and trekking in Burma is a great way to visit remote villages and the distinctive indigenous people's which inhabit them.
+Walking and trekking in Myanmar is a great way to visit remote villages and the distinctive indigenous people's which inhabit them.
 On a single trek in the countryside that surrounds Kyaingtong, a sleepy town in the far eastern Shan State, you’re likely to see four or five completely different hill tribes co-existing in close proximity.

 A dazzling ethnicity of tribes, such as the Ann (noticeable for their black charcoal-stained teeth), Akha and Lahu, work the rice terraces wearing traditional dress festooned with bright ribbons and tassels, with large wicker baskets strapped to their backs.